 It’s totally worth flying Turkish Air business class to enjoy the lounge

 My return to the US in August is through London-Heathrow and then JFK.
-I likely won’t enjoy the flights much, but I will enjoy the airports!
+I likely won’t enjoy the flights much, but I will enjoy the amazing airports!

 This just in from CNN: apparently the Oslo airport is where it’s at.